-“Learn by Doing” with Expert 1-to-1 Coaching
+“Learn by Doing” with Expert 1-to-1 Mentoring

 Your project management instructor works with you by private video conference on every step in the course.
 They answer every question and coach you on every assignment.
 You master practical project management techniques by doing them yourself with coaching from an expert project manager.

 Planning – You learn how to assess a project situation and ask the right questions of management to clearly define what they want (the scope).
 You practice asking the right questions of management (role played by your instructor) on a case study project .
 You get immediate feedback and can redo anything you got wrong.